 These regulations impose obligations on collectors of waste to provide a separate collection service for household waste and on householders to segregate household food waste and keep it separate from other non-biodegradable waste.

-These regulations were introduced as Ireland has objectives under the Landfill Directive 99/31/EC to divert biodegradable waste away from landfills; by 2016 we must have reduced our biodegradable waste to landfill to 35% of the biodegradable municipal waste produced in 1995.
+These regulations were introduced as Ireland has objectives under the Landfill Directive 99/31/EC to divert biodegradable waste away from landfills.
 Failure to meet our targets will result in stiff penalties from the European Union.
-The introduction of the regulations as well as the 2009 Commercial Food Waste Regulations will help meet these targets.
+The introduction of the regulations in addition to the 2009 Commercial Food Waste Regulations will help meet these targets.

 The Regulations are being phased in over the following timetable: